grid-js/website/docs/examples/react-cells.md

  - react component
 ---

-import { Grid, h, createRef as gCreateRef, Component as gComponent } from "gridjs";
-import CodeBlock from "@theme/CodeBlock" import { useEffect, useRef } from "react";
 import ReactDOM from 'react-dom';
-import * as faker from 'faker';
+import { LiveExample } from "../../lib/liveExample.js";

 Grid.js uses Preact to render the elements and that means that you can take advantage of Preact's Virtual DOM and render complex cells.
 In this example, we want to render React components in our cells.